Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Real-world Application

 \section{Real-world Application}

 We now present supplementary tables and figures that were referenced in our discussion of the real-world application in \cref{sec:emp}.
 We first present regional treatment effects, estimated with the whole dataset (\cref{table:empest}) and at CLASH's stopping time (\cref{table:empestinterim}).
 We then present results from our semi-synthetic evaluation of CLASH's performance by sample size.
-In \cref{fig:empn} in the main text, we only sampled from Region 1 (harmed group) and Regions 5-8 (unharmed group); this subset yielded a harmed group that comprised 28\% of the total population.
+In \cref{fig:empn} in the main text, we only sampled from Region 1 (harmed group) and Regions 5-8 (unharmed group); this subset yielded a harmed group that comprised 29\% of the total population.
 We now increase the size of the harmed group by including data from Regions 2-4.
-Our results (\cref{fig:empregions}) are similar to those discussed in \cref{sec:emp}.
+Note that we considered a region as harmed if the treatment effect estimated with the whole dataset (\cref{table:empest}) was positive and significant; all other regions were considered unharmed.
+Further note that \cref{fig:empn} in the main text only included Region 1 (instead of one of Regions 2, 3, or 4) since it was the most harmed region (\cref{table:empest}).
+The results of this semi-synthetic evaluation (\cref{fig:empregions}) are similar to those discussed in \cref{sec:emp}.